fakher15/wine-quality-prediction/README.md

 you can try prediction by using the website created by django , it's a simple form which contains inputs for every ingredient of the wine . <br>

+to run the website , please go to my "e-com" repository and follow the instructions in the readme.md file . <br>

 thanks for trying this .